Three Things I Would Change About My 20s, If I Went Back Today

 (Now…what would I change about my 40s, ten years from now, or even 20 years from now?
 I’m actually kind of excited to find out.
 So far my 40s have been a huge improvement in comparison to the previous decades.)

-Filed in: Goals /52/ | Feeling /64/ | Therapeutic Practice /144/ | Essays /52/
+Filed in: Feeling /64/ | Therapeutic Practice /144/ | Goals /52/ | Essays /52/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Cainning."
-I think this is related to undercooked food.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Lurpating."
+Which I believe is a term used when speaking about overcooked food.